briandrum/codes.forchagrin.com/_chapters/chapter-1139-limited-industrial-districts.md

     structures.

     3. _(3)_ Exceptions to height limitations.
-Rooftop mechanical equipment as permitted under [Section 1139.02(b)(5)][] may extend a maximum of ten feet above the highest point of the building on which it is located, provided that such equipment is set back from any building face a distance at least equal to the height by which it exceeds the building height.\
+Rooftop mechanical equipment as permitted under [Section 1139.02(b)(5)][CF Section 1139.02(b)(5)] may extend a maximum of ten feet above the highest point of the building on which it is located, provided that such equipment is set back from any building face a distance at least equal to the height by which it exceeds the building height.\
     (Ord.
 2019-39.
 Passed 8-13-19.)

 ## 1139.04   Yard and setback regulations